catalyst-cooperative/rmi-energy-communities/README.rst

 repository containing the package being installed.
 How long it takes will depend on the speed of your network connection.
 It might take ~5 minutes.

-You will need a pre-processed data archive for PUDL to access.
-When you extract that archive you will need to tell PUDL where to find by putting the path to that data in a file called ``.pudl.yml`` in your home directory.
+To generate the outputs in this repo you will need a pre-processed data archive for PUDL to access.
+When you extract that archive you will need to tell PUDL where to find it by putting the path to that data in a file called ``.pudl.yml`` in your home directory.
 For more instructions on setting up PUDL with the necessary data and settings to generate the outputs in this repo, you can